j-miet/screenerfetch/README.md

 2. Write the screener query manually.
 But again, you need to know what to write in query so this pretty much comes back to point 1.

-Thus section covers only the point 1.
+Thus this section covers only the 1. point

 ---

 To begin, open your TradingView screener.
-These have a address with url
+These have an address with url
 ``https://www.tradingview.com/screener/<identifier>/``
 where ``<identifier>`` is a string of numbers and letters.
 You don&#39;t need to paste this url anywhere; this part is just to confirm you are on right screen.